cloud-infra-org/Infrastructure/docs/adr/repo-separation-decision.md

 and review changes carefully without affecting application code.

-### Risks and Trade-offs
+## Risks and Trade-offs

- Managing multiple repositories increases coordination effort.
+- Managing multiple repositories requires more coordination.
- Engineers must know which repository to use for each change.
+- Engineers must clearly understand which repository to use.
- Cross-repository changes may take more time to review.
+- Changes that span multiple repositories may take longer to review.
- Extra documentation is needed to avoid confusion.
+- Additional documentation is needed to avoid confusion.
- Tooling and automation must be kept in sync across repositories.
+- Tooling and automation must stay consistent across repositories.